If you’re looking for Perfect Chocolate Chip Cookies, this recipe is the answer. Crunchy on the outside, and chewy and soft in the center!

 - Remove from oven and allow to cool several minutes on baking sheet.
 Remove and cool completely on wire rack.
 The number of cookies is determined by the size scoop you use.
 I prefer these to be larger…which yields about 3-4 dozen cookies.

-I will tell you right now, butter does NOT work in the recipe.
+I will tell you right now, butter is not best for this recipe.
 Some of you will ask.
 Some of you will tell me you don’t like using Crisco.
 That’s okay.

 Do a search for another cookie recipe on the blog.
 This one though is most successful with Crisco.
 If you MUST use butter, make sure it’s softened.
 And you’re going to want to chill your cookie dough for at least 24 hours before baking.